JohnsonLM/recipes/_posts/2022-11-24-cornbread-dressing.md

 - 2 Eggs
 - 1/2 Cup Milk

 Combine sauteed ingrediants into a pan and cook down until soft, but still crunchy.
 Combine remaining ingredients with sauteed ingredients and pour into a buttered 8-inch pan.
-Bake covered at 375 degrees for 10 minutes.
+Bake covered at 375° for 10 minutes.
 Remove cover and bake for another 20 minutes or until the top is crusted and the dressing is firm.